Zhankun-Xiong/M2UMol/README.md

 ### Molecular property prediction

 ### Drug-drug interaction prediction
-For the drug-drug interaction prediction, you can use the following python script for training and testing for three times with three different seeds (for the cold start split setting, it means three different split):
+For the drug-drug interaction prediction, you can use the following commands for training and testing for three times with three different seeds (for the cold start split setting, it means three different split):
 ```
 python run.py
 ```
-You can also set different parameters in 'run.py' or run for one time by the following python script:
+You can also set different parameters in 'run.py' or run for one time by the following commands:
 ```
 python main.py --seed 0 --lr 0.0005 --batch 256 --weight_decay 0.0002 --dropout 0.7 --split scaffold
 ```
 where '--split cold' and '--split scaffold' can choose the split settings, we provide both cold start split setting and scaffold split setting, which we used in our paper.

 ### Drug-target interaction prediction
 For the drug-target interaction prediction, we utlized the framework of [DrugBAN](https://github.com/peizhenbai/DrugBAN) to evaluate the performances of M2UMol on the challenging cross-domain drug-target prediction tasks(named scaffold split setting in ou paper).
 Based on DrugBAN, we replace the molecular preprocessing procedure and the molecular encoder with our preprocessing procedure and M2UMol.
-You can use the following python script for training and testing for five times with five different seeds:
+You can use the following commands for training and testing for five times with five different seeds:
 ```
 python run.py
 ```
-You can also set different parameters in 'run.py' or run for one time by the following python script:
+You can also set different parameters in 'run.py' or run for one time by the following commands:
 ```
 python main.py --cfg "configs/DrugBAN_DA.yaml" --data bindingdb --split "cluster" --seed 0
 ```